projecttacoma/deqm-test-server/README.md

 - `npm run db:setup` creates collections for all the valid FHIR resource types
 - `npm run db:delete` deletes all existing collections in the database
 - `npm run db:reset` runs both of the above, deleting all current collections and then creating new, empty collections
-- To upload all the Connectathon measure bundles, `git clone` the [Connectathon repository](https://github.com/DBCG/connectathon) into the root directory of the `deqm-test-server` repository.
-Run `npm run connectathon-upload`.
-This runs a script that uploads all the Connectathon bundle resources to the appropriate Mongo collections.
+- To upload all the ecqm-content-r4-2021 measure bundles, `git clone` the [ecqm-content-r4-2021 repo](https://github.com/cqframework/ecqm-content-r4-2021) into the root directory of the `deqm-test-server` repository.
+Run `npm run upload-bundles`.
+This runs a script that uploads all the measure bundle resources to the appropriate Mongo collections.
+- The full CLI function signature of `upload-bundles` script is `npm run upload-bundles [dirPath] [searchPattern]`.
+The command can be run more dynamically by specifying a `dirPath` string which represents the path to a repository that contains the desired bundles for upload. `searchPattern` is a string which is used as a regex to filter bundle files for upload by file name.
+Example: `npm run upload-bundles connectathon/fhir401/bundles/measure "^EXM124.*-bundle.json"`

 ### CRUD Operations